kossiitkgp/docs/events/git-and-github.md

 - when we do selections.
 - why we do it at that time.
 - what we expect from them.
+- what they need to do/learn to get selected.

 This introduction can be inserted in the middle of the workshop when the maximum audience is present.